olip22/my-site/content/posts/25-08-05_first-cycle-in-years/index.md

 A new interest of mine could last 3 days or 3 years — I can never tell.
 I just hope this one sticks around.

-I’m going to keep it small and work up, and try and get a cycle to my parents and back one weekend, which is about 30 miles each way.
+I’m going to keep it small and work up.
+Hopefully try and cycle to my parents and back one weekend, which is about 30 miles each way.
 I think this is a good goal to aim for right now.

 I don’t know how that’ll go or what could be after that.
 But I’m excited to find out.